Stock trader: Stock trading as a profession/career

 Stock traders may advise shareholders and help manage portfolios.
 Traders engage in buying and selling bonds, stocks, futures and shares in hedge funds.
 A stock trader also conducts extensive research and observation of how financial markets perform.
 This is accomplished through economic and microeconomic study; consequently, more advanced stock traders will delve into macroeconomics and industry specific technical analysis to track asset or corporate performance.
-Other duties of a stock trader include comparison of financial analysis to current and future regulation of his or her occupation.
+Other duties of a stock trader include comparison of financial analysis to current and future regulation of their occupation.

 Professional stock traders who work for a financial company are required to complete an internship of up to four months before becoming established in their career field.
 In the United States, for example, internship is followed up by taking and passing a Financial Industry Regulatory Authority-administered Series 63 or 65 exam.
 Stock traders who pass demonstrate familiarity with U.S. Securities and Exchange Commission (SEC) compliant practices and regulation.
 Stock traders with experience usually obtain a four-year degree in a financial, accounting or economics field after licensure.
 Supervisory positions as a trader may usually require an MBA for advanced stock market analysis.

 The U.S. Bureau of Labor Statistics (BLS) reported that growth for stock and commodities traders was forecast to be greater than 21% between 2006 and 2016.
 In that period, stock traders would benefit from trends driven by pensions of baby boomers and their decreased reliance on Social Security.
 U.S. Treasury bonds would also be traded on a more fluctuating basis.
 Stock traders just entering the field suffer since few entry-level positions exist.
 While entry into this career field is very competitive, increased ownership of stocks and mutual funds drive substantial career growth of traders.
 Banks were also offering more opportunities for people of average means to invest and speculate in stocks.
 The BLS reported that stock traders had median annual incomes of $68,500.
 Experienced traders of stocks and mutual funds have the potential to earn more than $145,600 annually.